Hey, baby! Why can't I massage out my blocked milk ducts or mastitis?

 Both massage approaches risk increased milk gland and duct backpressure and worsened inflammation.
 Any perceived benefit may be due to the milk ejections stimulated by gentle handling of the breast, which a woman can be empowered to achieve in other (much cheaper) ways.

 Dr Pamela Douglas is a GP and Medical Director of Possums & Co. www.possumsonline.com, a charity that educates health professionals in the evidence-based Neuroprotective Developmental Care (NDC) or Possums programs, including the Breastfeeding Self-help Online Program.
-If you are a health professional, you can refer to or upskill to become .
-There are lots of free videos and other resources for parents with babies here, and online parent peer support is available for a nominal fee.
+(This program is now available inside Milk & Moon, our exciting new home for parents.
+Milk & Moon membership includes everything in the Possums Baby and Toddler Sleep Program, the Gestalt Breastfeeding Program, and the Parent Hub, plus many additional resources.
+We are no longer selling these products separately, but as an all-in-one plus much more membership through Milk & Moon.)
+If you are a health professional, you can refer to or upskill to become an NDC-accredited practitioner.
+There are lots of free videos and other resources for parents with babies here, and online parent peer support is available for a nominal fee (also now available inside Milk & Moon).
 Pam is an Associate Professor Adjunct with the School of Nursing and Midwifery, Griffith University, and senior lecturer with the primary care clinical unit, The University of Queensland.
 She is author of The Discontented Little Baby Book: all you need to know about feeds, sleep and crying.
 This article belongs to the 'Hey, baby!' series published in The Medical Republic.

 1. Amir LH, Forster DA, Lumley J, McLachlan H. A descriptive study of mastitis in Australian breastfeeding women: incidence and determinants.
 BMC Public Health.
 2007;7:62.